Jul 25, 2024 - Research

 More about the Lung Cancer Genetics Study

 23andMe’s unique research platform — its ability to enroll participants online — makes it ideal for this study.
-The de-identified data from this study will be made available to approved researchers and available to approved nonprofit researchers and institutions at no cost.
+The de-identified data from this study will be made available to approved researchers and to approved nonprofit researchers and institutions at no cost.
 Along with de-identified genetic data, the scientific database will include data from surveys on participants’ lung cancer experience and, in some cases, data from medical records and tumor testing.

 The Lung Cancer Genetics Study is made possible by Troper Wojcicki Philanthropies.